getlynx/LynxCI/README.md

 ## How is Lynx an "eco-friendly cryptocurrency"?

+You can read the Lynx whitepaper PDF at the [website](https://getlynx.io).

 According to a recent article in [Wired magazine](https://www.wired.com/story/bitcoin-global-warming/);, “Bitcoin emits the equivalent of 17.7 million tons of carbon dioxide every year.”
 That’s a big problem!
 At Lynx, we believe that for cryptocurrency to be considered a secure, financial solution for today’s global marketplace, it must be created with global sustainability in mind.
 The energy costs of high-volume mining rigs are too demanding and they create an over-reliance on fossil fuels.
 Lynx code discourages high-volume mining rigs because our code purposefully lacks incentives to mine it for profit.
 Here are some of the business rules that help us achieve this goal:

 1. The mining reward takes one week to “mature.”